Commodore 65: DOS

 In contrast to previous 8-bit computers from Commodore, the C65 has a complete DOS through which the built-in 3.5-inch floppy disk drive can be controlled.
 Disks used by the C65 have a storage capacity of 880 KB and the drive is compatible with C1581.
 Since this format was uncommon for the former C64 owners, the C65 retains the serial IEC port for external Commodore disk drives.
 It's possible to use a 1541, 1571, 1581, or other similar model.

 The DOS itself is based on the Commodore PET IEEE 8250 drive DOS.
 Since it can only deal with two floppy disk drives, including the internal, only one external drive may be connected to the internal floppy disk controller.
 Like earlier systems, up to four drives can be daisy-chained on the IEC port.

 Interfaces

-The C65 includes the same ports of the C64.
+The C65 includes most of the same ports as the C64.
 In addition, there is a DMA port for memory expansion.
 The latter is attached just like on the Amiga 500 via a flap in the bottom of the board.
 The built-in floppy disk drive is connected in parallel, serial Commodore drives can be connected via the usual IEC port.
 A plug for a genlock was also provided.
-Only the port for the C64 datasette is no longer available, and the user port missing—like the Aldi C64—the 9 volt AC line.
+Only the port for the C64 datasette is no longer available, and the user port missing the 9 volt AC line.
 The expansion port differs significantly from all prior C64 variants and rather resembles that of C16.